 In 2011, the Diller-von Fürstenberg Family Foundation announced a donation of $20 million to support the completion of the High Line park in Manhattan.

-In May 2012, New York magazine described Barry Diller as a "second generation Austrian Jewish kid".
+In May 2012, New York magazine described Diller as a "second generation Austrian Jewish kid".

 In 2012, Diller donated $30 million to the Hollywood Fund, which provides health and social care to retired individuals from the show-business world.

-In 2012, Diller stated his support for Barack Obama's reelection campaign despite misgivings with aspects of the Obama administration's record.
-He also expressed his approval of then-Mayor of New York City Michael Bloomberg.
+In 2012, Diller stated his support for Barack Obama's reelection campaign despite having misgivings, and expressed approval of Michael Bloomberg.

 In 2015, Diller and his wife committed to donate $260 million toward Little Island, a public park and performance space on a reconstructed pier 55 in the Hudson River in New York City.